CLICK HERE TO REQUEST AN APPOINTMENT

 How Can a Podiatrist in Uniondale that Accepts Medicaid Help My Bunions?

 Bunions are bony bumps, that form over time, on the joint where your big toe meets your foot, which can cause great discomfort.
 Bulging lumps on this joint can be a visible sign of a bunion.
 The bunion may also be red or swollen, and can cause pain or discomfort in the area.
 If left untreated, bunions can grow, making it hard to move your toes, especially the affected area near the big toe.
 Bunions can be caused for many reasons, including rheumatoid arthritis and shoes that do not fit properly.
 There are many ways to treat bunions, and listed below are some various treatment options to manage and alleviate your pain.
-Contact our Podiatrist in Uniondale that Accepts Medicaid at Charles Evans Center today to learn more.
+Contact our Podiatrist in Uniondale that Accepts Medicaid at CEC Health Center today to learn more.

 Change Shoes